 The rise of Airbnb, Vrbo and other vacation rental services by property owners has made it a little more complicated for local governments to police and tax those rental properties.
 At the same time, though, these short-term vacation rentals represent a tax revenue opportunity for municipalities — one that should not be missed.

-Here is a brief rundown of some of the rules of taxes and tax deductions for vacation rental property owners as used by some jurisdictions:
+Here is a brief rundown of some of the rules of taxes on rental properties and tax deductions for vacation rental property owners as used by some jurisdictions:

 The 14-Day Rule

 Every short-term rental owner should know about the 14-day rule, which means a rental property is tax-exempt if the owner rents it out for no more than 14 days.
 The owner is also required to stay in the property for 14 days or more once per year.
 This rule goes for renting a room in your home, too.
 Chances are that most vacation rental property owners will go over the 14-day limit, and will thus owe taxes.